 Centers for Medicare and Medicaid Services (CMS) and other insurers in the area are asking hospitals to decrease their readmission rates either through incentive programs or through penalties.
 Payors review patient readmissions within 7, 14, 30 days following the initial hospital admission.
 Payors may also review returns to the emergency department in the same time frame.

 The Affordable Care Act (ACA) requires that CMS penalize hospitals for “excessive” readmissions beginning October 1, 2012.
-The penalty started at maximum of 1 percent of the hospital’s base DRG payment in FY 2013 and will reach a maximum of 3 percent of the hospital’s base DRG payment in FY 2017 and stay at that percentage until the law changes.
+The penalty started at maximum of 1 percent of the hospital’s base DRG payment in FY 3013 and will reach a maximum of 3 percent of the hospital’s base DRG payment in FY 2017 and stays at that percentage until the law changes.
 Hospitals are at risk for the maximum penalty but depending on their readmission rate may have a lesser percentage taken or no penalty at all.

 Hospitals have begun working with their patients and other community healthcare providers, such as pharmacies, home care providers and nursing homes as well as more closely with physicians to try to understand the reasons for readmissions.
 As they have identified reasons for readmissions, such as problems with medication management, they have put processes and resources in place to increase communication among health care providers and with the patient, in an attempt to reduce readmissions.